logigearcorp/docs.testarchitect.com/content/user-guide/getting-started/sample-repository/car-rental-mobile/testing-car-rental-on-the-ios-platform/car-rental-ios-configuration/re-signing-and-installing-car-rental-for-ios/_index.md

     -   Debug.entitlements
     -   FileInfo
     -   iOSInstrumentationDyLib.dylib
-    **Note:** Assuming that TestArchitect is installed, resign.sh, Debug.entitlements, FileInfo, iOSInstrumentationDyLib.dylib and CarRental.ipa files can be found at the following location: Applications/TestArchitect/device/iOS/resource
+{{<note>}} Assuming that TestArchitect is installed, resign.sh, Debug.entitlements, FileInfo, iOSInstrumentationDyLib.dylib and CarRental.ipa files can be found at the following location: Applications/TestArchitect/device/iOS/resource

 3. Start the command line terminal and navigate to the directory to which you copied the files in the preceding step.